Box Prompting (AI Labeling)

 Box prompting requires you to create at least one bounding box annotation to provide as an example for generating predictions.

-Click "Predict" to see the magic happen!
-Box Prompting will generate predictions based on your initial annotations.
-Predictions will appear with dotted lines.
+Make sure the Box Prompting tool is active to see the magic happen!
+Box Prompting will generate predictions based on your annotations.
+Predictions will appear with dotted lines any time you save or delete an annotation.

 From here, you can: